-Though it’s rather early in the day, yet a few thousand quietly await slow arrival of the early morning sun at Angkor, I was told of the scenario.
-People jostle for the right spot and a many set up their cameras not wanting to miss the first rays.
+Though it’s rather early in the day, yet a few thousand quietly await leisurely arrival of the early morning sun at Angkor, I was told of the scenario beforehand by my guide, the previous day.
+People jostle for the right spot and many set up their cameras not wanting to miss the first rays.
 I had, though heard of this benign congregation of enthusiasts, but was still to experience what it appeared like in real life.
 Rains are still some distance away, yet clouds were slowly building up around Siem Reap, this February.
 A riot of the Reds & oranges is what they all seek.

 The thoughts of matching my photographic skills with the ability of mother nature in enriching our lives were stirring me, from within .
 Arriving there I hired a Guide, Phiya, who smartly took me to the right spot as I have conveyed through a different page.
 Slowly making my way into the crowd, of whom I could not hear much; they were so quiet, I reached the right spot.
 With tiny patches of light emanating from thousands of cell phones like fire flies, it was not difficult to surmise that they were numbered in a few thousand expecting arrival of a long awaited guest.
 Now, I was one of them.

-Before being ushered into the right spot by my Guide, Phiya for my primary task that day, I had taken a picture of people walking ahead of me.
+Before being ushered into the right spot by my Guide Phiya for my primary task that day, I had taken a picture of people walking ahead of me.
 They appeared exactly like a pride of lions on the prowl for a kill at night seen in those NatGeo documentaries.
 Some kind of deja vu setting into my mind.
 Have I been here before?!
 I asked myself.
-It happens my mind told me.
+It happens… my mind told me.
 It happens often.
+Deja Vu.

 The crowd became even quieter as the time for arrival of the first ray of sun became imminent.
 Cameras began to click as it just appeared to be the most opportune moment.
 Nobody wanting to miss even a fraction of that spectacle, then.